Configure where Multipass stores external data

 Stop the Multipass daemon:

-Although not required, to make sure that Multipass does not have access to directories that it shouldn’t, disconnect the respective interface depending on where the custom storage location was set:
+Although not required, to make sure that Multipass does not have access to directories that it shouldn’t, you can disconnect the respective interface depending on where the custom storage location was set (see Configuring a new storage location above).
+For example, to disconnect the removable mounts points (/mnt or /media), run:

 Then, remove the override config file: